RConsortium/isc-proposal/out/conference-management-proposal.md

 -   [frab](https://frab.github.io/frab/)
 -   [Open Source Event Manager (osem)](https://github.com/openSUSE/osem)

-These four systems will be evaluated by installing locally, testing the claimed features of each system and identifying the pros and cons of each.
+These four systems will be evaluated by setting up a test installation to test the claimed features of each system and identifying the pros and cons of each.
 Based on this evaluation a system will be selected and set up in preparation for useR!
 2018 and the next satRdays conference.

 Project plan
 ============